OpenCockpitOpenCockpit

 Tool calls, visible

-Function calls render in chat just like Claude's — see what was called and what came back.
+Tool calls render in chat like Claude's — see calls and results inline.

 🦙